Make these Turkey Treats for friends, and family, as a sweet treat gift for Thanksgiving! A step-by-step Cricut tutorial.

 I made 34 turkeys but you will only need the following pieces for one turkey treat.

-Then, glue the orange scallop circle close to the top of the other because you want the orange to show behind the head.
+Then, glue the orange scallop circle close to the top of the brown scallop circle.
+You want the orange to show behind the head.

-Fill the Sweet Treat Cups with Reese's Pieces because the colors match so perfectly.
+Fill the Sweet Treat Cups with Reese's Pieces.
+The colors match so perfectly!

-Remove the sticky backing and applied to the yellow scallop circle.
+Remove the sticky backing and apply it to the center of the yellow scallop circle.

-This is where the brown ring comes in and covers the edges to the cups.
+Glue the brown ring over the edges of the cups.

-Glue the yellow scallop circle to the lower part of the turkey making sure to cover where you glued the feet on.
+Glue the yellow scallop circle on the lower part of the turkey making sure to cover where you glued the feet on.